Local SEO Featured

 DIY approach: 20-30 hours of your time for initial setup (content updates, schema implementation, GBP optimization).
 Monthly maintenance: 3-5 hours.

-Professional approach: $2,000-$5,000 initial investment for comprehensive GEO strategy, $500-$1,500/month for ongoing optimization.
+Professional approach: $2,000-$5,000 initial for a full GEO strategy, $500-$1,500/month for ongoing optimization.
 ROI typically 10-15x within 6 months based on increased emergency call volume.

 Our SEO services for local businesses include full GEO implementation.